Codepath-Group-5/Group5/README.md

 ## Overview
 ### Description
 Tracks stocks, and retrieves data from an API.
-Allows the user to recieve an alert when a specific stock hits a certain price.
+Allows the user to receive an alert when a specific stock hits a certain price.

 ### App Evaluation
 - **Category:** Finance